sunilabrahamindia/sunilabraham/amaa/religious-legitimation-delegitimations-social-relations-power.md

 ---
 layout: default
-title: "Religious Legitimation and Delegitimations of Social Relations of Power (of Caste): The Case of the Dalits in Historical Perspective"
+title: "Full Text: Religious Legitimation and Delegitimations of Social Relations of Power (of Caste): The Case of the Dalits in Historical Perspective"
+description: "Complete verbatim text of A. M. A. Ayrookuzhiel's essay 'Religious Legitimation and Delegitimations of Social Relations of Power (of Caste): The Case of the Dalits in Historical Perspective', first published in Religion and Society (December 1993)."
-permalink: /amaa/religious-legitimation-delegitimations-social-relations-power/
+permalink: /amaa/religious-legitimation-delegitimations-social-relations-power-full-text/
-categories: [A. M. A. Ayrookuzhiel, Publications]
+categories: [A. M. A. Ayrookuzhiel, Full text]
-description: "A. M. A. Ayrookuzhiel essay examining the religious legitimation of caste power relations and the historical marginalisation of Dalits in Indian society."
+date: 1993
 created: 2026-05-13
 ---

-***Religious Legitimation and Delegitimations of Social Relations of Power (of Caste): The Case of the Dalits in Historical Perspective*** is an essay by [A. M. A. Ayrookuzhiel](/amaa/), first published in *Religion and Society*, Volume XL, No. 4, December 1993.
-The essay examines the historical relationship between caste power, religion, and social exclusion, focusing particularly on the position of Dalits within Brahmanical social structures and religious traditions.
+The **full text of the [Religious Legitimation and Delegitimations of Social Relations of Power (of Caste): The Case of the Dalits in Historical Perspective](/amaa/religious-legitimation-delegitimations-social-relations-power/)** is reproduced here verbatim from the original paper by [A. M. A. Ayrookuzhiel](/amaa/).
+This article first appeared in *Religion and Society*, Volume XL, No. 4, December 1993.

+This version preserves the original wording, structure, and formatting as presented in the source document.

 ## Contents